Planning Geek Forums

 5. What counts as chargeable floor space?

 Chargeable gross internal area (GIA) is the area of a building measured to the internal face of the perimeter walls at each floor level.
-This includes corridors, storage, toilets, stairs, lifts and garages.
+This includes corridors, storage, toilets, stairs, lifts and garages, eaves etc.

 6. Is CIL payable on affordable homes?